Key Takeaways

 Best for Carrier Comparison Shopping

-Final premiums tend to match initial quotes, but coverage clarity and sales support aren’t as strong because Simply Business connects you with carriers rather than underwriting directly.
-Post-purchase service and claims handling depend entirely on the matched carrier.
-Simply Business isn’t the most affordable option for any single industry, though Idaho retail and product rental businesses can save up to 18%, repair and maintenance saves 17%, and childcare, food and beverage, and beauty services save 12% to 14% on premiums.
+Final premiums tend to hold close to initial quotes, but coverage clarity and sales support are thinner than with direct carriers.
+Post-purchase service and claims handling depend entirely on which carrier Simply Business matches you with.
+It isn't the most affordable option in any single industry, though Idaho retail and product rental businesses save up to 18%, repair and maintenance saves 17%, and childcare, food and beverage and beauty services save 12% to 14%.

 Where Simply Business performs best: